Foster1466/Webservice/README.md

 # Webservice

 ## Summary
-* Successfully built a webservice that fulfils the document API.
+* Successfully built a webservice for a coding challenge.

 ## Tech Stack